3861 Peachtree Road,

 No one has favorited this theater yet

-The Cherokee Theatre opened in the early 1960’s in a strip shopping center called Cherokee Plaza located in DeKalb County about one block north of the Atlanta City limits.
+The Cherokee Theatre opened June 26, 1963 in a strip shopping center called Cherokee Plaza located in DeKalb County about one block north of the Atlanta City limits.
 For the most part it was a second run house but would occasionally play a wide break first run movie in conjunction with other second run houses.

 It was built by the H.B.
 Misielmann Company which later changed its name to Eastern Federal Corp.
 In its early days this huge theater was a fine place to see a movie with its big screen, spacious lobby, and easy access from its big parking lot.